Effective range architecture: 5 key insights

 At my local Dutch supermarket yesterday, I stared in utter confusion at the shelf of soya drinks, faced with explosion of possible choices & combinations.
 And I’m not alone.
 In supermarkets everywhere, it seems to be soya madness.
-As the ‘plant-based’ category has grown rapidly, offering attractive alternatives to dairy-based food and drinks, a profusion of products has popped up across categories (drinks, yoghurt, ice cream etc.)
+As the ‘plant-based’ category has grown rapidly, offering attractive alternatives to dairy-based food and drinks, a profusion of products has popped up across categories (drinks, yoghurt, ice cream etc.).
+The category is in need of effective range architecture.

 My local supermarket offered 14 different product references just for leading brand Alpro.
 And this is only part of the story.
 In total Alpro’s range has 32 drinks; less than half were on my supermarket shelf!
 The complex range navigation was based on five different variables: